mpatfield/homebridge-easy-mqtt/README.md

 - `version` - The accessory software version which will display in HomeKit device details

 ### MQTT:
-- `broker*` - The URL and port to use for communicating with your MQTT device
+- `broker` - The URL and port to use for communicating with your MQTT device, defaults to `mqtt://127.0.0.1:1883/`
 - `username` - Username
 - `password` - Password
 - `options` - See [MQTT Options](#mqtt-options) below

+#### Environment Variables

+Alternatively, you may set the following environment variables for broker, username, and password:

+- `EASYMQTT_BROKER` - expects a fully formed url, `protocol://host:port/` where port is optional
+- `EASYMQTT_USERNAME`
+- `EASYMQTT_PASSWORD`

+Note that setting the this information in the JSON config will override the environment variables.

 ## Topics & Values